jabirali/dotfiles/README.md

 restart your shell, and run `brew sync` to update your system from this.

 ## Doom Emacs
-A suitable version of Emacs should be installed by Homebrew above.
+A suitable version of Emacs should be installed by Homebrew above, and Doom Emacs is bundled with this repository as a Git submodule.
-After this, proceed to install Doom Emacs via the following commands:

-    git clone https://github.com/hlissner/doom-emacs ~/.emacs.d
-    ln -sf ~/.config/doom.d ~/.doom.d
+Moreover, `~/.config/emacs/bin` should already be added to `$PATH`.
+This, after (re)starting `fish`, we just need to sync Doom Emacs:

-    ~/.emacs.d/bin/doom install
+    doom install

-This should install and setup Doom with the bundled configuration.
-See the literate configuration in [doom.d](./doom.d/config.org) for details; this file is automatically tangled to `config.el` by Doom.

 ## Miscellaneous
 Run `~/.config/bin/setup-macos` or `~/.config/bin/setup-linux`